cefect/FloodRescaler/README.md

 ## 02 Installation Instructions

 ### download the scripts
+Download the *floodrescaler.zip* archive from the [latest release](https://github.com/cefect/FloodRescaler/releases) then unzip to your local machine.

-download the algorithms of interest from the [processing folder](floodrescaler/processing) to your local machine
+Alternatively, download the processing scripts of interest from the [processing folder](floodrescaler/processing) source code directly.

 ### add to your QGIS profile
 In the QGIS [Processing Toolbox](https://docs.qgis.org/3.22/en/docs/user_manual/processing/toolbox.html#the-toolbox), select the python icon drop down ![Scripts](/assets/mIconPythonFile.png) , and `Add Script to Toolbox...`.
 This should load new algorithms to the `Scripts/FloodRescaling` group on the Processing Toolbox as shown below:

 ![screen capture](/assets/processingToolbox_screengrab.png)

+Alternatively, add the unzipped folder as a *Scripts folder* to your QGIS profile: Settings >  Processing > Scripts > Scripts folders

 ### install and configure WhiteboxTools
 Ensure the [WhiteboxTools for QGIS plugin](https://www.whiteboxgeo.com/manual/wbt_book/qgis_plugin.html) is installed and configured.